apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Defining and running streams

-Linear processing pipelines can be expressed in Akka Streams using the following core abstractions:
+Linear processing pipelines can be expressed in Pekko Streams using the following core abstractions:

 Source
 : An operator with *exactly one output*, emitting data elements whenever downstream operators are